khakhalin/carsharing101/README.md

 # Todo: Code 🔥

+* Count total relocations and report them at the end
+* Show maps of from and to relos
+* Take relocation algo out of the main loop into a subroutine
 * Add some sort of uv requirements file to the repo to make the setup reproducible (also learn how)
 * Do we want unit tests for rental cars selection and rental destination choice?
 On minimalistic mocks of like 2-3 cars in a ducktyped pseudo-city?
 * Do we want an integration test that calculates city financials in 2-3 different ways, and checks that the stats are consistent?